linebender/linebender.github.io/content/blog/2024-01-11-xilem-backend-roadmap.md

 I'm told by Raph this is a "molotov cocktail" which, uh, fair.

-We should write Xilem's backend under the assumption that end users of the library (including the Xilem frontend) won't be able to create their own widgets.
-Instead, they will have to compose the primitives given to them the same way they compose DOM elements in the browser.
-There will be escape hatches, from a fixed-size canvas surface where end-users can use arbitrary paint primitives to full-on custom widget code, but which should design the framework under the assumption people won't use those hatches.
+We should write Xilem's backend under the assumption that end users of the library (including the Xilem frontend) will very rarely create their own widgets.
+Instead, they will usually compose the primitives given to them the same way they compose DOM elements in the browser.
+There will be escape hatches, from a fixed-size canvas surface where end-users can use arbitrary paint primitives to full-on custom widget code, but we should design the framework under the assumption people will almost never *need* those hatches.

 Clearly, this is a radical move. **There will be a prototyping phase before we choose whether we commit to it**, and RFCs to lay out the details.
 I'm confident it will pay off.